jalvarez212/NGL-Model-Viewer/README.md

 # NGL-Model-Viewer
 Framework for rendering atomic structures in 3D on the web.

+#Set-up

+Webapp3.html calls ngl.js to load and render 3d model data in browser. ngl.js creates a canvas in <div id="viewport">

 #Known Bugs
 1) Canvas goes black on mobile after only a few seconds of inactivity.
 Visible on firefox/safari/chrome on MacOS.